-The University has a centrally managed and funded contract for the purchase of automated external defibrillators (AEDs), their maintenance and replacement of parts (eg batteries and pads).
-The contractor currently used is Integrity Health & Safety.
+The University has a centrally managed and funded contract for the ongoing maintenance costs of automated external defibrillators (AEDs) including replacement of parts (eg batteries and pads).

 - the brand and model number is a Zoll AED Plus;

 - it is listed on the current Automated external defibrillators campus locations as approved by Health & Safety Service, Business Services; and

 - where a new Zoll AED Plus is purchased the details of its location are passed on to the Emergency management team.